What is a bone marrow test?

 As you’re having sedation you’ll need someone with you so they can take you home and stay with you overnight.
 Also for 24 hours after you shouldn’t drive, drink alcohol, operate heavy machinery or sign any legally binding documents.

-Possible risks from bone marrow test
+Possible risks from having a bone marrow test

 A bone marrow test is very safe and any risks are small.